 Derived categories and derived equivalences were introduced by Grothendieck and Verdier in [13].
-As is known, they have widely been used in many branches of mathematics and physics.
-One of the fundamental problems in the study of derived categories and derived equivalences is: how to construct derived equivalences?
-On the one hand, Rickard's beautiful Morita theory for derived categories can be used to find all rings that are derived-equivalent to a given ring A by determining all tilting complexes over A (see [10] and [11]).
-On the other hand, a natural course of investigation on derived equivalences should be constructing new derived equivalences from given ones.
-In this direction, Rickard used tensor products and trivial extensions to produce new derived-equivalences in [10, 12], Barot and Lenzing employed one-point extensions to transfer certain a derived equivalence to a new one in [2].
-Up to now, however, it seems that not much is known for constructing new derived equivalences based on given ones.
+As is known, they have been widely used in many branches of mathematics and physics.
+One of the fundamental problems in the study of derived categories and derived equivalences is: How do we construct derived equivalences?
+On the one hand, Rickard's beautiful Morita theory for derived categories can be used to find all rings that are derived equivalent to a given ring A by determining all tilting complexes over A (see [10] and [11]).
+Of course, to construct tilting complexes in general, this is a very hard problem and still not solved completely.
+On the other hand, a related natural question is: How do we construct new derived equivalences from given ones?
+In this direction, Rickard used tensor products and trivial extensions to produce new derived equivalences in [10, 12], while Barot and Lenzing exploited one-point extensions to transfer derived equivalences to new ones in [2].
+Up to the present time, however, not much seems to be available for constructing new derived equivalences based on given ones.